I Need Help

 To keep the client informed of any changes e.g lack of attendance at group or raised emotions.

-By placing the perpetrator work within the wider setting of the wider Family Safety Centre and keeping the victim and children at the heart of the work, we believe there is a strong opportunity for success.
+By placing the intervention work within the wider setting of the wider Family Safety Centre and keeping the victim and children at the heart of the work, we believe there is a strong opportunity for success.
 There is also adequate support available that, should there be escalation of risk, safety measures can be put in place at the earliest opportunity.
-In order to monitor this risk effectively, it is vital we maintain a manageable workload for perpetrator workers.
-This may result in a waiting list for intervention for perpetrators although the service intends to maintain the current position of no waiting lists for victims.
+In order to monitor this risk effectively, it is vital we maintain a manageable workload for intervention workers.
+This may result in a waiting list for adult displaying harmful behaviours although the service intends to maintain the current position of no waiting lists for victims.
 Any list is continually monitored and if it becomes too long, funding applications are submitted in an attempt to employ further members of staff.

 CARA